-- Seat frames or welds are broken or cracked. - Seat frame hardware has been added or modified which results in projections or sharp edges. - Seat frames not meeting original specs have been installed. - 2.
+- Seat frames or welds are broken or cracked. - Seat frame hardware has been added or modified which results in projections or sharp edges. - Non-OEM seat frames have been installed. - 2.
 Mounting Inspect condition of passenger seat mounting.
 Make repairs if: - Seat mounting at floor or seat rail is loose.

-- Any seat mounting fasteners are missing or different type than OEM fasteners for the specific locations. - 3.
+- Any seat mounting fasteners are of lower grade or different type than OEM fasteners for the specific locations. - 3.
 Pads Inspect seat back foam for specifications and condition.
 All North Carolina School Buses must meet FMVSS222.
 Check for thickness and density of foam around frame.
 Make repairs if any of the following conditions exist: - Any portion of seat frame is felt through the foam when pressing down on seat back top. - Any portion of seat foam is damaged.